CiscoDevNet/apic-em-samples-aradford/uniq_samples/code_samples/CLI_Runner/README.md

 This directory contains utilities for using the "CommandRunner" API on APIC-EM.

 It requires python3 for the uniq library.
-It also requires version 1.4 of APIC-EM
+It also requires version 1.4 of APIC-EM.
+If you have downloaded an earlier version of uniq you will need to upgrade it.

 I also recommend using virtualenv.
 Use the following commands as examples